plone/plone.restapi/docs/source/conventions.md

 **Reason:**

 The naming should clearly indicate if an attribute expects a single (singular) item or multiple items (plural).
-We decided to use plural instead of appending "_list" or "_array" or "_set".
+We decided to use the plural form, instead of appending a possible type—such as `_list`, `_array`, or `_set`—to the variable name.

 See https://github.com/plone/plone.restapi/pull/1295#issuecomment-997281715 for the discussion that led to this decision.